Updated as of 3/8/2019 to reflect the passing of the Farm Act, which made CBD federally legal instead of only legal at the state level.

 There are lots of CBD brands out there, but just as I do with groceries, I like to ensure that the ingredients are wholesome.

-Enter: PureKana (this isn’t a sponsored post – I’m just a fan).
+Enter: Charlotte’s Web (this isn’t a sponsored post – I’m just a fan).

-Dosing: The label recommends to put a half dropper under the tongue and hold it there for 60-90 seconds.
-I take a touch more than that about 10 minutes before I get in bed
+Dosing: I put two droppers (which is one serving per the ingredient label) under my tongue and hold it there for 60-90 seconds about 10 minutes before I get in bed

 If any of you have sticker shock, as someone who isn’t a big spender, let me say: the physical benefits are worth making other tradeoffs in my budget.
 I’ve even joked that CBD is the best money I spend… it’s not far from the truth.

 There are also cheaper options, but unfortunately in this situation, you mostly get what you pay for.

 Also, keep in mind that you may have to try a couple of different brands of CBD before you find one that works for you.
 Responses between people vary.
 One person’s CBD holy grail might not work for another and vice versa.